-29. Do you think you have an eating problem that involves avoiding foods or restricting (cutting down/limiting) the foods you eat?
-Has this meant that you have had difficulty eating enough food overall or you have had difficultly eating a wide enough range of foods?
+29. Do you think your child has an eating or feeding problem that involves avoidance or restriction of food?
+Has this meant that your child has had difficulty eating enough food overall or has had difficultly eating a wide enough range of foods?
 (Yes/No)

-If no, Have other people (for example, doctors, people in your family) said that you have a problem with eating that involves avoidance or restriction of food?
-Do other people say your eating means that you don't get enough overall in terms of amount and/or range?
+If no, Have other people (for example, doctors, family members, significant others) said you're your child has a problem with eating that involves avoidance or restriction of food?
+Do other people say your child's eating means that they don't get enough overall in terms of amount and/or range?
 (Yes/No)